Is Agbr Soluble In Water

 Silver bromide (AgBr) is a chemical compound that has been used for a variety of applications in water solutions.
 It is an important component in photography, as silver bromide helps to capture light when exposed to film.
 In addition, AgBr can be used to create a disinfectant solution for drinking water and wastewater treatment.
 When used in combination with chlorine or ultraviolet light, silver bromide can be effective at killing bacteria, viruses, fungi, and other microorganisms that can cause water contamination.

-See also What Is The Difference In Purified And Distilled Water
+See also What's The Difference Between Apple Cider Vinegar And Distilled Vinegar

 AgBr is also used in the manufacture of dyes and pigments for use in paints and fabrics.
 The compound’s ability to absorb ultraviolet radiation makes it ideal for blocking out harmful UV rays from the sun when added to sunscreen formulas.
 Silver bromide is also used as a catalyst in many industrial processes such as oil refining and chemical synthesis.